HomeDirectoriesTop 7 Mistakes on Directory Listings (And How to Fix Them)

 Each field you complete increases your chances of matching a customer’s specific needs.
 Someone searching for a Spanish-speaking dentist will find you only if you’ve listed Spanish in your language fields.

 Photos deserve special attention.
 Directories with incomplete photo galleries see 60% fewer customer engagements.
-Upload high-quality images showing your storefront, interior, products, team, and anything else that helps customers visualise their experience with you.
+Upload high-quality images showing your storefront, interior, products, team, and anything else that helps customers picture their experience with you.

-Don’t forget about your business description.
+Don’t forget your business description.
 This isn’t the place for keyword stuffing or corporate speak.
 Write naturally about what makes your business special.
 Include specific services, unique features, and reasons customers choose you over competitors.

 Nothing frustrates customers more than arriving at a closed business that claims to be open online.
-Outdated hours don’t just lose you one customer – they create negative word-of-mouth that repels future customers too.
+Outdated hours don’t just lose you one customer.
+They create negative word-of-mouth that repels future customers too.

 Key Insight: According to research from Birdeye, businesses with accurate, up-to-date hours information see 2.7x more foot traffic from directory searches compared to those with outdated hours.